MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-technologies/includes/2-hyper-v.md

 - **Consolidate your server infrastructure**.
 With Hyper-V you can consolidate multiple physical servers on to fewer, more powerful computers to optimize space and energy usage.
 - **Provide a virtual development or test environment**.
 Virtualization provides the means to duplicate and restore development or test environments without having to purchase or maintain physical hardware or isolated network systems.
 Virtualized development or test environments can be configured quickly and reverted as needed without affecting production systems.
 - **Establish a virtual desktop infrastructure (VDI)**.
-Combining Hyper-V and Remote Desktop Virtualization with Windows Server <!--- Should Windows Server be replaced with Azure Stack HCI (As Azure Stack HCI is now different/separate OS)? ---> provides a centralized desktop management solution that uses VDI.
+Combining Hyper-V and Remote Desktop Virtualization provides a centralized desktop management solution that uses VDI.
 This scenario helps you provide users with secure, agile and personalized virtual desktops or virtual desktop pools.
 - **Implement a private cloud infrastructure**.
 Hyper-V accommodates flexible, on-demand services that function much like public cloud services.
 Azure Stack hyperconverged infrastructure (HCI) exemplifies how Hyper-V can integrate with other technologies such as Storage Spaces Direct (S2D) and Software Defined Networking (SDN) to run virtualized workloads on-premises.

-## What are general features of Hyper-V on Windows Server? <!--- Should Windows Server be replaced with Azure Stack HCI (or talk about general features of Hyper-V, without mentioning the OS)?
-Similar comment is about first sentence in this section. --->
+## What are general features of Hyper-V?

 New releases of Windows Server and updates add features to Hyper-V for supporting different workloads, increase their performance and enhance their security.
 Hyper-V's general features can be grouped as follows:

 - **Management and connectivity**.
-You can manage your Hyper-V environment with the Hyper-V Manager, Hyper-V module for Windows PowerShell, Virtual Machine Connection (also referred to as VMConnect), and Windows PowerShell Direct. <!--- Should word "Direct" be removed and talk just about Windows PowerShell?
-Shpuld WAC also be mentioned? --->You install these tools on the computer with the Hyper-V server role, or you can install the tools on a remote management computer.
+You can manage your Hyper-V environment with the Windows Admin Center, Hyper-V Manager, Hyper-V module for Windows PowerShell, and Virtual Machine Connection (also referred to as VMConnect).
+You install these tools on the computer with the Hyper-V server role, or you can install the tools on a remote management computer.
 - **Portability**.
 To make it easier to move or distribute a VM, Hyper-V provides features such as live migration, storage migration, and standard import/export functionality.

 > [!NOTE]
 > Live Migration is a Hyper-V feature which allows you to seamlessly move running VMs from one Hyper-V host to another while maintaining the availability of VM workloads.
 The primary benefit of live migration is flexibility.
 For example, you can decommission or upgrade a Hyper-V host on an as needed basis, without having to schedule a maintenance window, by simply live migrating all of its VMs.

 > [!NOTE]
-> With Storage Migration, you move VM disk files <!--- Should also other VM components, such as configuration or checkpoints be mentioned (as they can also be moved by using Storage migration)? --->while the corresponding VM is running.
+> With Storage Migration, you move VM files, including disks, configuration, and checkpoints while the corresponding VM is running.
 This helps with resolving disk space issues on Hyper-V hosts.
 For example, if you have storage available on another Hyper-V cluster, you can use storage migration to transfer existing VM disk files to it without affecting availability of your virtualized workloads.

 Another common reason for moving VM disk files is to update the underlying physical storage.
 You can also move VM disks between physical storage devices in response to reduced performance resulting from increased I/O demand on one of them.